microsoft/ethr/README.md

 		Number of round trip iterations for each latency measurement.
 		Only valid for latency testing.
 		Default: 1000
+	-ip <string>
+		Bind to specified local IP address for TCP & UDP tests.
+		This must be a valid IPv4 or IPv6 address.
+		Default: <empty> - Any IP
 	-l <length>
 		Length of buffer to use (format: <num>[KB | MB | GB]) Only valid for Bandwidth tests.
 Max 1GB.